 Dessert: Chipotle-Cream Cheese Pumpkin Pie

+What do you get when you combine cheesecake, pumpkin pie, and chipotle pepper?
+This incredibly sweet and spicy Mexican pumpkin pie!
 It's an unexpected and original recipe that will disappear from your dessert table in a flash.
-Start with a pastry crust, then add a cream cheese layer with vanilla and cranberry sauce.
-Next, mix up your pumpkin mixture (which includes the chipotle pepper!), and pour it on top of the cream cheese mixture.
+Cover a crust with a layer of cream cheese and vanilla and cranberry sauce.
+Next, pour on a pumpkin mixture that has a fiery chipotle pepper.
 Bake and plate with a dusting of cinnamon and powdered sugar, if desired.

 Get the recipe: Chipotle-Cream Cheese Pumpkin Pie

-Add a Cocktail (or Mocktail)
+Bonus: Add a Cocktail (or Mocktail)